Please read the eligibility requirements below in full before registering for the competition.

-- be a current part-time, full-time or Postdoctoral student of any of the nine divisions of Johns Hopkins University during the current academic year.
+- Be a current part-time, full-time, or Postdoctoral student of any of the nine divisions of Johns Hopkins University at any point during the current academic year.

 All categories are open to entries from any division of Johns Hopkins and members of teams can span more than one division of the university.

 Additionally, competitors must not be restricted from participation under U.S. export control regulations and sanctions programs (a list of sanctions programs and country information can be found at https://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx).

 Teams may be any size, but must include at least one student that meets the requirements outlined for Student Enrollment and Team Composition.

 Non-students may be members of the venture’s management team and may participate in planning the venture.
 Non-student team members are welcome to participate in all rounds of the Business Plan Competition.
 Faculty advisers or other team mentors are encouraged to attend, but cannot participate in the Final Presentation Round.

 Teams may submit an unlimited number of entries within one or more categories.
 If teams submit entries in more than one category, they must ensure that at least one eligible student team member will be available to participate in the Final Presentation Round in each category.
 The Final Presentations may occur simultaneously.

 All ventures must be seeking outside equity capital (typically early stage venture investment or early stage angel investment).
 Except in the case of teams entering the Social Ventures Track, all ventures must be “for profit” entities.